okviz/okviz.github.io/_mydocs/calendar-pro/options/editor/index.md

 This option is only visible if the **Hide Editor Button** option is set to ***Off***.
 It allows the advanced editor button to be always visible.

-<todo>Do screencasts and screenshots as we did in the same section of Bullet Chart</todo>
+<todo>Record screencast and screenshots as we did in the same section of Bullet Chart</todo>